rsyring/2016-08-lal-software-risks-rewards/index.rst

 * Fast code/test cycles are key
 * Don't do premature optimization
-* Make improvements where needed (cookie story)
+* Make improvements where needed
 * Know your test runner, work inside out
-* Eventually depend on CI for a full test run

 Tip #7: Know What You are [Not] Testing